 The schema survives

-Whether the underlying database is Sybase, SQL Server, Oracle or another engine, the schema is imported into the dictionary.
+Whether the underlying database is Sybase, SQL Server, Oracle or another engine, the schema is imported into the metadata repository.
 The data model — typically the most valuable artefact in a PowerBuilder estate — survives entirely.

 The five-layer methodology, applied to PowerBuilder